Up until March 2019, the U.S. Supreme Court’s list of transcripts for the 1973 Term included the following transcripts from July 1974:

 The Supreme Court Database, aka SCDB*, is a enormously valuable resource.
 Other sites have even referred to it as “the gold standard for high-quality legal information.”
 It owes much of its reputation to Harold Spaeth, a political science professor who created “The Original U.S. Supreme Court Judicial Database (nickname: ALLCOURT)” decades ago, and worked with the SCDB folks to help produce the modern version.
 Sadly, Harold passed away in 2017.

 One of our long-term goals is to produce a more accurate and comprehensive list of Top Supreme Court Advocates.
 But to do that, we need lots of data – lots of good data.

 Recently, I took renewed interest in an old topic: lawyers who have argued the most cases at the U.S. Supreme Court, aka Top Advocates.

 When is a Lone Dissent not a Lone Dissent?
 When multiple Lone Dissents are handed down on the same day.

 gulp loners task is run for all available terms:

 We just ran our new

 gulp loners task:

-In preparation for making this a more interesting website, a few important data files have been created so far:
+In preparation for building this website, a few important data files were created first: